 - MAPe has participated in the Malaria Elimination Group (MEG), and they have contributed to Shrinking the Malaria Map: A Prospectus on Malaria Elimination.

-- MAPe played a pivotal role in a collaborative effort with the Zanzibar Malaria Control Programme, the Clinton Foundation, and others to assess the feasibility of malaria elimination in Zanzibar.
+- MAPe played a pivotal role in a collaborative effort with the Zanzibar Malaria Control Program, the Clinton Foundation, and others to assess the feasibility of malaria elimination in Zanzibar.
 The findings were published in a report, Malaria Elimination in Zanzibar: A Feasibility Assessment.

 - MAPe is working with the Clinton Health Access Initiative and WHO to replicate the Zanzibar feasibility assessment in other countries that are now contemplating elimination.